 Most schools have flashcards, and it’s very easy to get into a rut where your only presentation of new language is to pull out a stack of flashcards for the lesson, show the students the picture and get them to repeat the word after you.
 This works, but it’s going to get old real quick.
 If the students aren’t interested while you present new grammar or vocabulary, they aren’t going to be able to use it when you get to more interesting games and activities later in the lesson.
 Why not spice it up a bit?

 Options for the presentation phase of a lesson are limited only by a teacher’s imagination.
 Instead of the same old flashcards, why not find real pictures from the internet (3 minutes of your time) or find a video that has a lot of the vocab items and pause every time that target language appears?
 Doing something to raise your students’ interest before drilling the vocab or grammar will help them to understand the overall concept.
 For example, a short video of jungle animals before teaching some simple animal vocabulary will give the students a context.
+Or better yet, the students itself could be part of a video, making the experience riveting.
+Agencies like Melbourne corporate video production house.

 Another popular method for the presentation phase is realia.
 This means that if you are teaching fruit, you actually bring real fruit into the classroom.
 The advantages of this are that there won’t be any confusion over what the thing is (sometimes pictures can be unclear).
 Also, realia is fun.
 Playing games with the real thing creates an air of excitement, like being at a performance.
 The disadvantages are that this takes a lot more time to prepare, and it simply isn’t possible for all types of vocabulary or grammar.
 Let’s say I’m teaching jobs; I could bring in a doctor costume, but bringing in a real doctor might be more of a challenge.